gvwilson/thirdbit/src/fiction/in-heck/index.md

 He had always been more patient than his siblings and cousins.
 Long bouts in bed or on the porch as his ribs healed after the attack on Rusty Bridge had taught him that most problems could be slept away.
-He woke up the first time the three-armed bot banged on the furnace with its larger arm and tucked his overall under his head, figuring that if the bots didn't care that he was naked, he didn't need to either.
+He woke up the first time the Tailor banged the furnace with its larger arm and tucked his overall under his head.
+If the bots didn't care that he was naked, he didn't need to either.

 He woke when Dockety pinched his toe.
 "Wuzza?"
 His stomach rumbled as he sat up.

-"Behold!" the three-armed bot said proudly.
+"Behold!" the Tailor said proudly.
 "Your disguise!"

 Gumption rubbed his eyes.
-He had expected something like a suit of armor like the ones Operators wore in stories when they had to fight particularly dangerous bots.
+He had expected a suit of armor like the ones Operators wore in stories when they had to fight particularly dangerous bots.
 What he was looking at seemed more like a cross between a cast-iron bathing suit